Laurence Haddon

-Laurence Haddon (1922 – May 10, 2013) was an American actor, born in Philadelphia, Pennsylvania.
+Laurence Haddon (October 25, 1922 – May 10, 2013) was an American actor, born in Philadelphia, Pennsylvania.
 Haddon appeared as a prolific actor in television, movies, and on the stage.
 He attended Friends' Central School and Syracuse University.
 He served in the United States Merchant Marine during World War II.

-Since 1958, he was married to actress/model Jacqueline Prevost with one son Michael, one daughter Phoebe, and one stepson.
-He died in Santa Monica, California, of "complications associated with Lewy body disease, a form of dementia," according to his daughter-in-law, at age 90 on May 10, 2013.
+Haddon died of complications associated with Lewy body disease in Santa Monica, California, on May 10, 2013, at the age of 90.